iapyeh/sshscript/examples/ex-rtunnel-2.md

 ## Scenario: Create socks5 proxy over ssh

-This would enable a heavily protected host to access internet for updating packages, executing ["pip install"](https://stackoverflow.com/questions/22915705/how-to-use-pip-with-socks-proxy) or something like that.
+This would enable a heavily protected host to access internet for updating packages, executing "pip install" [(how to)](https://stackoverflow.com/questions/22915705/how-to-use-pip-with-socks-proxy) or something like that.

 ### Dependence: